kamomil/coursera/week4/report.md

 * Which scheduler is better is better in this example; EDF or RM?

 Since the RM is not feasible, the EDF is better.

+# Programming assignment

+The following questions should be solved with programming and the questions should be answered in a report:

+* Is the system fast enough to handle all aperiodic tasks?
+Why?

+No, once a certain aperiodic task finishes it deletes the task currently assigned to `aperiodic_handle` which is the last aperiodic task created.

+* If not, solve this problem without alter the functionality of any task

+My solution was to set the `aperiodic_handle` variable to the current running task pxCurrentTCB in the macro `traceTASK_SWITCHED_IN`

+* What is the response time of the aperiodic task?

+task 1:  963817 ms
+taks 2:  1072289 ms
+taks 3:  1053179 ms
+taks 4:  1083579 ms
+taks 5:  1102515 ms
+taks 6:  1107074 ms
+taks 7:  1075665 ms
+taks 8:  1097103 ms
+taks 9:  1084937 ms
+taks 10: 1053580 ms

+* Provide a screenshot of the running system